-The cells display similar functional characteristics of primary human hepatocytes, and their functionality remains stable over a prolonged period of time in culture making them ideal for drug discovery, drug metabolism, and toxicology-related studies.
-These hiPSC-derived hepatocytes express key hepatitis markers such as CD81, SR-B1, Claudin-1 and Occludin at similar levels to PHH making them an effective model for hepatitis lifecycle studies.
+DefiniGEN's human hepatocytes remain functionally stable over a prolonged period of time in culture, making them ideal for drug discovery, drug metabolism, and toxicology-related studies.
+They also express key hepatitis markers such as CD81, SR-B1, Claudin-1 and Occludin at similar levels to primary human hepatocytes, making them an effective model for hepatitis lifecycle studies.

-- Cells are functional and stable over a +20 day window
+- Stable function in culture over a +20 day window

-- Cells express key hepatocyte proteins, including A1AT, ALB, HNF4a,
+- Expression of hepatocyte proteins, including A1AT, ALB, HNF4a

-- Cells secrete physiologically relevant levels of albumin and urea
+- Secretion of physiologically relevant levels of albumin and urea

-- Cells express a range of key hepatitis B & C markers
+- Expression of a range of key hepatitis B & C markers

 |Product ID||Def-HEP WT|